01mehran/react-weather-app/README.md

 ---

+### 🗺 Map

+- You can find your location on the map :
+  - by clicking on the map you see your location weather forecast
+  - also you can search on map search box to easily find your city/country

 ## 🧰 Technologies Used

 - **React**
 - **Tailwind CSS**
 - **React Router**
 - **React Query**

 ---

 ## ⚙️ Installation & Setup